danielnaranjo37/Example-Sequence-Alignment/README.md

 # Example-Sequence-Alignment
 Protein sequence alignment of the alpha subunit of the ammonia monooxygenase gene from AOAs, Nitrosopumilus maritimus and Nitrosomonas europeae

-# Protein sequence alignment of the alpha subunit of the ammonia monooxygenase gene from AOAs, Nitrosopumilus maritimus and Nitrosomonas europeae by MUSCLE (?) and visualized by SeaView
+## Protein global sequence alignment of the alpha subunit of the ammonia monooxygenase gene from AOAs, Nitrosopumilus maritimus and Nitrosomonas europeae
-# MUSCLE = multiple sequence alignment with high accuracy and high throughput.
-Computer program for aligning proteins

-# // STEP 1 Retrieve and import FASTA protein sequence from Uniprot
+## Retrieve and import FASTA protein sequence from Uniprot
 library(seqinr)
 library(Biostrings)

 require(seqinr)

-# Load in Nitrosopumilus and Nitrosomonas AMO-AFASTA files
+## Load in Nitrosopumilus and Nitrosomonas AMO-AFASTA files
 nitrosopumilus_amoA_file = file.choose()
 nitrosopumilus_amoA = read.fasta(file = nitrosopumilus_amoA_file, seqtype = "AA")[[1]]